-- (a) supply to us information about each learner enrolled in a course by completing the fields in the SDR (in accordance with the SDR Manual and its appendices); - (b) submit the information on or before the date we specify through the Services for Tertiary Education Organisations (STEO) application.
-For more information, please refer to the SDR Manual and SDR Appendices; - (c) supply to us a forecast of your likely DQ7+ Fund funded equivalent full-time students (EFTS) in accordance with the SDR Manual; - (d) follow the process set out in Conditions 2(a) and (b) unless we are satisfied that there are special circumstances that justify using an alternative process, and authorise you in writing to follow a different process specified by us.
+- 2.1 In addition to the requirements of Condition 2.1(b) of the Base Funding Conditions, you must: - (a) supply to us information about each learner enrolled in a course by completing the fields in the SDR (in accordance with the Data Specifications for the Single Data Return); - (b) submit the information on or before the date we specify through DXP Ngā Kete.
+For more information, please refer to the Data Specifications for the Single Data Return; - supply to us a forecast of your likely DQ7-10 funded equivalent full-time students (EFTS) in accordance with the Data Specifications for the Single Data Return; - (d) follow the process set out in Conditions 2(a) and (b) unless we are satisfied that there are special circumstances that justify using an alternative process, and authorise you in writing to follow a different process specified by us.